 Making the Admissions process as informal as possible, the key aim is to ascertain if Bredon School is the right fit for your child.

 We do not ask prospective pupils to sit entrance examinations.
 We will ask to see your child’s most recent school reports together with any specialist assessments (e.g. Educational Psychologist report), if appropriate.
 All submitted reports are reviewed by our Admissions panel.
-Prospective pupils with Special Educational Needs will also be reviewed by our Head of Learning Support who will confirm that any specific learning requirements your child has can be supported at Bredon.
+Prospective pupils with Special Educational Needs will also be reviewed by our Director of Learning Development who will confirm that any specific learning requirements your child has can be supported at Bredon.

-Following a successful review and interview with the Headmaster parents will be asked to make a formal application on their child’s behalf, upon which we would offer a taster experience.
+Following a successful review and interview with the Headmaster, parents will be asked to make a formal application on their child’s behalf, upon which we would offer a taster experience.

 At the end of a taster, we believe you and your child will know whether you feel Bredon is the right school for your family.